Condition updated on October 29th, 2018

 Having a direct family member with an anxiety disorder or mood disorder increases risk of developing panic disorder.
 A direct family member can be a parent, grandparent, sibling, aunt or uncle.

-The way a person is raised will affect how he or she develops panic disorder.
+The way a person is raised will affect how they develop panic disorder.

-Being a victim to bullying or insecure social environments will also increase risk of developing panic disorder.
+Being a victim to bullying or insecure social environments (school, camp, play groups, etc.) will also increase risk of developing panic disorder.

 History of Trauma

-Experiencing a traumatic event or abuse can cause panic disorder.
+Experiencing a trauma or abuse can cause panic disorder.

 Such traumatic experiences may include: